Bruce-A-R/SQRT_Project/README.md

 **SQRT Members:** Orlaith Ni Dhuill, Elyana Abdallah, Javier Ayuso, Caimin Keavney, Bruce Ritter.

+**Repo Information**

 This repository contains all code for the SQRT project.
-Each team member will commit files to their own seperate banches (not Main).
-Add your contributions to main via pull request (we'll just tell each other when we are doing that so we can check that we're not overwriting anything), or by copy pasting it in. (at the moment all named branches are far behind main)
+While working on the project, each team member initially committed code to named branches so that we were not worried about overriding each other's work.
+This strategy eventually changed to members committing directly to the main branch after confirming an update to code with other team members.
+At the moment, all named branches are behind main and show a history of work before the final week(s) of software development.

-Current Use below will be updated to show what files are currenlty used on the pico
+Current Use (below) will be updated to show what files are currenlty used on the pico.
+The code is structured such that a file saved as main.py on the pico can use classes for sensors and other operations as it runs on a loop.

 Programming lanugage: Python